Presentation

 La Rêveuse is frequently invited to appear in prestigious venues in France (Auditorium de Radio France, La Folle Journée de Nantes, Les Concerts Parisiens, Fontevraud Abbey, Théâtre de l’Athénée, the Chambord and Radio-France Montpellier festivals, the Scènes Nationales of Orléans, Blois, and Quimper, the TNP de Villeurbanne, etc.) and abroad, notably in the United Kingdom, the Netherlands, Belgium, Switzerland, Germany, Poland, Russia, Japan, the United States and Canada.

 The ensemble’s recordings have all been acclaimed by French and international critics and have received numerous awards.
-Its last CD at harmonia mundi, London circa 1720, Corelli’s legacy, is available since september 2020 and is already awarded Gramophone edito’s Choice, Diapason d’Or, Choix France Musique, Choice of Toccata and Musiq3/RTBF.

-Wishing to forge links between the different artistic disciplines, the ensemble often collaborates with the world of the theatre and literature in order to give a new slant to classic texts.
-Among the notable productions it has premiered are L’Autre Monde ou les États et Empires de la Lune by Cyrano de Bergerac and Les Caractères de La Bruyère with the actor and director Benjamin Lazar, Le Bourgeois Gentilhomme by Molière/Lully with Catherine Hiegel and François Morel, Molière’s Monsieur de Pourceaugnac with Théâtre de l’Éventail (Raphaël de Angelis) and L’Heure verte, a show focusing on the poets of the Cabaret du Chat Noir, with the composer Vincent Bouchot.
+Wishing to create links between different artistic practices, to create new forms and to open up to new audiences, the ensemble often works with the world of theater, literature and Fine Arts, in order to rediscover classic texts.
+It has notably created L’Autre Monde ou les Etats et Empires de la Lune, by Cyrano de Bergerac and Les Caractères by La Bruyère with the actor and director Benjamin Lazar, Le Bourgeois Gentilhomme by Molière and Lully with Catherine Hiegel and François Morel, etc…

 La Rêveuse - Scène nationale Orléans - Octobre 20 - Photo Jean Dubrana